jaihysc/cc/doc/asmgen.md

 ### Pseudo-assembly

 Pseudo-assembly (pasm) is a low level IR, target specific language which closely resembles assembly.
-Its difference from assembly is unlimited registers, each variable is seen as a register, written `%name`.
+Its difference from assembly is unlimited registers and no memory addressing, each variable/memory location is written `%name` and referred to as virtual registers.

-On X86, do not confuse the % for AT&T syntax, pseudo-assembly on X86 is in Intel syntax and the % here represents a virtual register for the variable.
+On X86, do not confuse the % for AT&T syntax, pseudo-assembly on X86 is in Intel syntax and the % here represents a virtual register for the variable or a memory location.
 For example, targeting X86, the following pseudo-assembly may be generated from the intermediate language:

 ```
 Intermediate language